-Nathan Roling begins his first season as head coach of the Simpson baseball program in 2017 following a successful six-year stint as an assistant coach in the Iowa Conference.
+Nathan Roling recently completed his second season as head coach of the Simpson baseball program in 2018.
+Prior to taking over at Simpson, he enjoyed a successful six-year stint as an assistant coach in the Iowa Conference.

-Roling comes to Simpson from Loras College, where he spent the past three seasons as the top assistant coach and recruiting coordinator for the Duhawks.
+Roling came to Simpson from Loras College, where he spent three seasons as the top assistant coach and recruiting coordinator for the Duhawks.
 Prior to that he spent three seasons in the same position at Coe College, helping the Kohawks to a pair of NCAA Tournament runs and an IIAC championship.

 Head coach Carl Tebon's assistant from 2014-16, Roling was in charge of recruiting, hitting, catching and team defense at Loras.
 The Duhawks experienced an offensive outburst under Roling's tutelage, hitting .314 as a team in 2016 to tie for second in the IIAC.
 He coached both the league's batting champion and co-home run leader in 2016, as freshman Austin Konagel led the league with a .429 batting average and sophomore Ryan Koester hit 10 long balls.